johnguyen23/git-practice/README.md

 - git commit: Commit changes from staging area to current branch
 - git config: Set or get configuration
 - git log: Show history of project commits
+- git branch: List branches
+- git checkout -b: Create branch, then check it checkout

+## What's a branch?

+A branch is a ref(erence) to a commit.
+When HEAD points

 ## Commit messages